-Egg allergic subjects are more likely to have asthma and thus are at higher risk of complications associated with influenza infection; however, influenza vaccination is contraindicated because the vaccine is prepared in embryonated hen eggs and contains measureable levels of egg protein.
+Egg allergic subjects are more likely to have asthma and thus are at higher risk of complications associated with influenza infection; however, influenza vaccination is contraindicated because historically, the vaccine is prepared in embryonated hen eggs and contains measureable levels of egg protein.
 There are now two inactivated influenza vaccines that are prepared using alternative methods: DNA recombination and cell-culture based propagation.

 Adults over 65